The Clear Edge

 Solution:

-Expected result: Operations should cover actual burn with 10% buffer once allocation matches reality.
+Expected result: once the allocation matches reality, the operations account should cover actual burn with a 10% buffer.

 Problem 9: Can’t deploy freed capital because opportunities disappear

-Symptoms: You free $50K through payment term optimization.
-Plan to deploy in contractor or ads.
-By the time you’re ready, the contractor hired elsewhere, or the ad opportunity will have closed.
+Symptoms: you free $50K through payment term optimization, plan to deploy it into a contractor or ads, and by the time you are ready the contractor has taken another offer or the ad opportunity has closed.

-Week 1-2: While building the cash system, simultaneously identify 3 deployment opportunities:
+Week 1–2: while you build the cash system, also identify three deployment opportunities:

 • Contractor to hire (specific person, specific project, specific timeline)